 Some kids struggle with every subject despite everyone’s best efforts.
 When that happens, teachers might suggest that there’s a learning disability involved.
-That prompts the question, “What is a learning disability?”
+Venture Academy can help your teen manage their learning disability and succeed academically.
+Call 866.762.2211 today to get help for your struggling teen.

 The term learning disorder is a bit of a misnomer.
 In addition, most kids can learn just fine.
 The problem is that some kids’ brains don’t process information the same way.
 Therefore, that processing difference makes it very difficult for them to learn in a traditional school setting.